 Lucy's voice is as clear as the dustless sky in winter.

-Lucy has released 4 solo albums: May the rain fall softly (2008) and Penny on the water (2010).
-With GingerDog Records she has recorded Somewhere between the words (2016) and Songs for Christmas (2017).
-Setting my sails is due out in 2019.
+Lucy has always performed regularly and has released four solo albums: May the rain fall softly (2008), Penny on the water (2010), Somewhere between the words (2016) and Songs for Christmas (2017).
+Where morning dawns and evening fades, an album of original worship songs, is due out Easter 2019.

 Lucy has been involved in church music from her early teens when she sang in the choir at All Saints Church, Footscray.
 She began leading worship at City Church, Cambridge in her early twenties.
 Since leaving teaching in 2014 she now has a varied musical life, including performing, recording, composing, teaching and worship-leading.
 Among other things Lucy is an associate musician of St Andrew’s in Cherry Hinton and is the Chaplaincy Harpist at Addenbrookes Hospital.
 She also a regular accompanist of the Lucy Cavendish Singers.